osp/osp.tools.html2print/README.md

 extendable.»
 > <footer>— <http://lesscss.org/></footer>

-We use Less to harness the power of variables to easily change page dimensions, crop marks size.
+We use Less to harness the power of variables to easily change page dimensions, crop marks & sizes generally.
 It is also generally a good idea to use a CSS preprocessor for your authoring experience.
 We use Less, but any of the SASS SCSS would work too.

 ### Javascript/Jquery

 We use them in order to:
 - add a running title
 - add crop marks
 - paginate

 ### Print